 In our opinion, we wouldn’t want to cook a premium piece of Wagyu beef for a second longer than necessary, but everyone has their preferences!

 Authentic Wagyu and Rating System

 You’ll encounter many different versions of Wagyu on your culinary journey, and maybe even a few imposters.
 Here’s the info you need to stay sharp and find the best beef for your money.

 As a hot marketing buzzword, the term Wagyu is thrown around regularly in American retail.
 However, only a few real Wagyu cows can be found on US soil.

 Instead, you’ll find many American Wagyu beef products from Japanese cattle crossbred with Angus, thus altering the DNA of the original purebreds.

 The texture and flavor hold up, but true beef connoisseurs point out that these cuts don’t quite compare to the real deal under close examination.

 It is often said that the best American Style Kobe beef is from Eastern Idaho.
 Specifically, this Kobe-style beef is raised amongst the high plains of the Snake River.
 These cows earn the highest USDA grade.
 Other countries that attempt for excellence in wagyu are Australia, Canada, and New Zealand.

 If you want the truest Wagyu available, aim to find Japanese imports and nothing less.
-The Japanese Wagyu cattle are the clear winner.
+When comparing American vs. Japanese Wagyu, the Japanese Wagyu cattle are the clear winner.